 Do not practice enough.
 Many students do not practice and revise Maths enough at home.
 This could be because they are not sure what is in their School syllabuses or they just cannot contemplate learning such a boringly and challenging subject.

 In Maths, children need personal attention; every child is on a different level.
 Due to large class sizes in the UK, it is tough for a classroom teacher to help every child and it is left to the parents and the students to catch up at home, which not everyone can do.

 Cannot get their heads around exam questions.
 Whether it’s 11 Plus Maths, SATS exams or GCSE Maths, many students cannot pull together, classroom textbook-based Maths and exam paper based Maths questions.
-A good 11 Plus tutor or GCSE Tutor, for example, will be able to prepare students for final Maths exams.
+A good 11 Plus tutor or Online Maths Tutor, for example, will be able to prepare students for final Maths exams.